**Alt text:** A view of Earth from space showing illuminated city lights on the dark side as the sun begins to rise over the horizon.

 LinkedIn’s search filters serve as tools for locating and establishing connections with professionals in your industry.

-Finding Relevant Connections in Your Industry
+Finding On-point Connections in Your Industry

-Engaging with Professionals in Similar Roles
+Appropriate with Professionals in Similar Roles

 Joining and Participating in Groups